geonetwork/doc/source/maintainer-guide/production-use/index.rst

 Database
 --------

 GeoNetwork arrives with a file based H2 database.
-In production make sure to switch to an external database systes, such as PostGres, Oracle or SQL server. `Read more about setting up a database at :ref:`configuring-database`
+In production make sure to switch to an external database system, such as PostGres, Oracle or SQL server. `Read more about setting up a database at :ref:`configuring-database`

 JNDI is a technology that allows GeoNetwork to delegate the configuration of the database to Tomcat.
 By using JNDI the database can be easily configured without the need to change config files inside the application folder.